Deep-Symmetry/afterglow/README.md

   - [x] All dimmer cues are assigned a master chain, defaulting to the grand master if none supplied.
 - [x] Get geometry engine and head-movement cues working.
-- [ ] Add button color method to IEffect so mapped RGB controllers can have animated feedback, e.g. dim version of current effect color if off, bright when on; flash it while ending.
-Update MIDI feedback around ten times per second?
 - [ ] Named cues: Define cues with a unique name so they can have parameters saved for them, to be reloaded on future runs, once we have a database.
 Also useful for compound cues, see below.